dbactual/thomaspaine/content/pages/resources/the-great-liberator-of-mankind-by-elbert-hubbard.md

 ---
-Title: The Great Liberator of Mankind by Elbert Hubbard
+title: The Great Liberator of Mankind by Elbert Hubbard
 ---

    by Elbert Hubbard